opsec-infosec/libft-unit-test/README.md

+##  Modification from original
+The memccpy has been removed from the unit tests in this repo.  memccpy is not part of the requirment for the libft.a

 ##	libft Unit tests

 > :warning: **Important note: this version targets the new 42 subject of `libft`, if you want to use the old one [you can access it on the old branch](https://github.com/alelievr/libft-unit-test/tree/old).**